ODIM-Project/BMCOperator/README.md

   # Applying BIOS settings on BMC

-1. Navigate to the `bmc-operator` directory:
+1. Navigate to the `BMCOperator` directory:

    ```
-   cd /home/{user}/bmc-operator
+   cd /home/{user}/BMCOperator
    ```

 2. Open the `bios.yaml` file: